cobleg/EnergyFinancialMarkets/Case-study.md

 	**Key points**
 	- Russia-Ukraine conflict resulted in a reduction in availability of natural gas via the LNG market, pusing prices higher.
 	- NEM electricity generators are exposed to international LNG prices via the LNG netback pricing for domestic natural gas.
 In other words, domestic natural gas users in the NEM are competing with foreigners for Australian natural gas.
 	[@murphyAustralianVotersWere2022]
 	Murphy, Katharine.
 2022.
 “Australian Voters Were Betrayed on Energy Prices, but Not by Labor’s Budget.” _The Guardian: Australia News_, October 26, 2022. [https://www.theguardian.com/australia-news/2022/oct/26/australian-voters-betrayed-energy-prices-peter-dutton-labor-budget-anthony-albanese](https://www.theguardian.com/australia-news/2022/oct/26/australian-voters-betrayed-energy-prices-peter-dutton-labor-budget-anthony-albanese).
 5. Is the LNG forward curve (as shown above) in contango or backwardation?
-Why? **(2 marks)**
+Why? **(2 marks)** **Key points**
+	- Contango occurs when the forward price is higher than the spot price.
+	- Backwardation occurs when the forward price is lower than the spot price.
+	- The LNG forward curve is upward sloping, implying contango.
+	[@WhatContangoBackwardation]
+	“What Is Contango and Backwardation - CME Group.” n.d.
+Accessed November 13, 2022. [https://www.cmegroup.com/education/courses/introduction-to-ferrous-metals/what-is-contango-and-backwardation.html](https://www.cmegroup.com/education/courses/introduction-to-ferrous-metals/what-is-contango-and-backwardation.html).